LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Dialogs/dialogs_disambiguation.md

 #### An example use case

-One example use case for disambiguation is clarifying the consumer's intent when the word "lost" is used.
-It's common for this word to be used in both a lost card and a bereavement scenario, so it could yield multiple, close matches--and therefore potentially an incorrect flow--at what could be a sensitive time for the consumer.
-Using a disambiguation dialog to clarify the intent means you can quickly address the correct issue, either efficiently automating the card-closing activity or compassionately passing the bereaved consumer to a live agent with whom to speak.
+As an example, suppose the consumer enters "I lost my" and presses enter by mistake.
+The intent in this case isn't clear and might yield multiple, close matches.
+For example, it might mean a lost card or even a bereavement situation.
+Using a disambiguation dialog to clarify the consumer's intent means you can quickly address the correct issue.

 ### How a bot triggers a disambiguation dialog